Leeds to New York Student Leadership programme 2017

 Day 3: Looking at the world through someone elses eyes (New York City)

-Students will gain a broad overview of the challenge that they will be working on from experts, before going on visits to organisations across the public, private and not-for-profit sectors.
+Students will gain a broad overview of the challenge that they will be working on from experts, before visiting a range of organisations across the public, private and not-for-profit sectors.

 Day 4: Going beneath the surface (New York City)

-Following the introduction to the challenge, students begin to deepen their understanding through further immersion visits.
-They will develop further insight about what it is like being a leader in the City and begin to map the challenge.
+Following the introduction to the challenge, students begin to deepen their understanding through further external visits.
+They will develop further insights around being a leader in the City, cultural intelligence, and begin to map the challenge.

 Day 5: Developing prototypes (New York City)

-Begin synthesising and distilling all the knowledge into a project idea.
-Students will meet and be coached by mentors from the City.
+Students will begin synthesising and distilling their knowledge into a project idea; they will meet and be coached by mentors from the City.

 Day 6: Presenting responses to the Challenge (New York City)